ortegajosant/ltv_challenge/README.md

 ## Additional Questions
 1. Are there any suggestions you could make about the structure of our data?
-	- Some column names could be more destriptive, For example: change the column `Genre` to `GenreId`, also, `Song` to `SongName` or just `Name`.
+	- Some column names could be more descriptive, For example: changing the columns `Genre` to `GenreId`, `Song` to `SongName` or just `Name`.
-	- Add one more table which could be named `Artists` and change the `Songs` column named `artist` to `ArtistId`.
+	- Add one more table which could be named `Artists` and change the `Songs` table column named `artist` to `ArtistId`.
 Then, you can associate a lot of songs with the same artist.
-	-

 2. What fields would you index in these tables?
 	- The tables would be like: